1. Laboratory gas types

 2.2.
 Concentrated gas supply is a variety of gas cylinders that need to be used by various experimental analysis instruments, all of which are placed in independent gas cylinders outside the laboratory for centralized management.
 Various types of gases are transported in the form of pipelines between gas cylinders and according to different experiments according to different experiments.
 The gas use of the instrument is transported to different experimental instruments in each laboratory.
 The entire system includes the pressure control part of the gas source set pressure (convergence row), the gas pipeline (EP -level stainless steel pipe), the secondary pressure regulating diversion part (function column), and the terminal part (connector, cut -off valve) connected to the instrument.
 The entire system requires good gas tightness, high cleanliness, durability, and safety and reliability, which can meet the requirements of experimental instruments for continuous use of various types of gases.
 Gas pressure and traffic are adjusted throughout the entire process to meet the requirements of different experimental conditions.

-Concentrated gas supply can realize the centralized management of gas sources, stay away from the laboratory to ensure the safety of the experiments; however, the gas supply pipeline leads to waste gas, and the gas source will be opened or closed to the gas cylinder, which is not convenient to use.
+Concentrated gas supply can realize the centralized management of gas sources, stay away from the laboratory to ensure the safety of the experiments; however, the gas supply pipeline leads to waste gas, and the gas source will be opened or closed to the gas cylinder, which is no

 3. Safety specifications between gas cylinders and gas cylinders